hollyschinsky/CalendarPluginSample/README.md

 CalendarPluginSample
 ====================

-Demostrates how to use a custom calendar plugin to add a calendar event from a basic phonegap application.
+Demostrates how to use a custom calendar plugin to add a calendar event to an android device from a basic phonegap application.

 In this tutorial, you will learn how to write a custom plugin for Android and use it in your PhoneGap application.
 It will cover: